The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Summary and conclusions

 With exposure times in broad-band NIRCam filters between 33 and 90 hours in the common area, and 15 to 45~hours in non-overlapping regions, the combination of MIDIS and NGDEEP data provides the deepest JWST dataset to date, reaching $5\sigma$ depths fainter than 31~mag.
 We utilize these data to search for $z>16$ galaxies identified as F200W and F277W dropouts.

 We find six $z\sim17$ and three $z\sim25$ galaxy candidates, after a selection based on photometry, photometric redshift probability distributions, and visual inspection.
-The estimated average stellar masses for these sources are $\mathrm{M}_\bigstar/\mathrm{M}_\odot\sim7.0$, with mass-weighted stellar ages around 30~Myr, and very low dust content $\mathrm{A(V)}\sim0.05$~mag.
+The estimated average stellar masses for these sources are $\log\mathrm{M}_\bigstar/\mathrm{M}_\odot\sim7.4$, with mass-weighted stellar ages around 30~Myr, and very low dust content $\mathrm{A(V)}\sim0.05$~mag.
 Typical UV spectral slopes are $\beta\sim-2.5$, with three galaxies presenting extremely blue values compatible with very metal-poor models, significant HeII$\lambda$1640 emission, and/or a low to negligible contribution to the UV emission from the nebular continuum that could be explained with high escape fractions of ionizing photons.
+The candidates are compact, with two out of the six $z\sim17$ galaxies and all $z\sim25$ candidates exhibiting point-like morphologies translating to circularized effective radii around 50~pc, and four sources at $z\sim17$ being more extended, radii around 100-250~pc.